 SSI itself is not taxed, but if you earn additional income like self-employment, dividends, or interest, you will need to file a tax return.

 SSDI benefits are also not subject to federal tax.
 However, a few states do tax SSDI:

 Do I have to file taxes when receiving disability benefits?

+It depends on how much income you receive and–if you’re married–whether or not your spouse receives an income.
 If you are married and your spouse still earns income, you must file either married filing jointly or married filing separately.

 What disability benefits qualify as earned income?

 If you are trying to apply for the Earned Income Tax Credit (EITC), you may be wondering if your disability income qualifies.
 If you earn disability retirement benefits, you can count it as earned income until you reach the age when you could receive a pension or annuity if you were not disabled.

 SSDI and SSI are not considered earned income by the IRS.
 Military disability does not qualify as earned income, either.